-With globalization making impact on our lives, a range of new issues arise in a variety of fields.
+With globalization making an impact on our lives, a range of new issues have arisen in a variety of fields.
 The objective of this department is to develop professionals equipped with a global perspective, advanced language skills, and broad education -the attributes of a person who can deal with these issues.
 From your second year, you can choose one of two courses: the "International Cooperation Course," in which you will gain knowledge related to world peace and learn skills required to solve global problems, and the "Global Business Course," in which you will learn skills to contribute to society through business.

 Students learn about the founding philosophy of the university, "PAX MUNDI PER LINGUAS" (World Peace through Languages), acquire the basic attitude towards studying at the Department, and develop both theoretical and practical skills through relevant Community Engagement activities.

 These subjects are offered as part of an integrated academic framework designed to help students learn a wide range of knowledge about world peace and world order, and develop the practical skills necessary to help solve the global issues facing humanity.

 These subjects are offered as part of an integrated academic framework designed to help students acquire knowledge about economic and social development, learn about how to contribute to the well-being of all people as well as develop the practical skills necessary to contribute to international society through socially-responsible business activities.

 Specialized subjects relating to the studies at both the International Cooperation Course and the Global Business Course are designed to help students determine which course to take and encourage them to study their area of interest in depth.

 Students study specialized subjects in English and develop English proficiency to the level required for engage in Community Engagement activities overseas.

 These subjects help students enhance Japanese language skills according to their respective level of Japanese proficiency.

 These subjects are designed to help students develop more practical English skills and enhance English proficiency to the level necessary to pass high-level English proficiency examinations.